Marko-Obradovic/azure-notes/azure-notes.md

 In practice, this means:
 - ARM templates/policies make sure resources are deployed with the right config.
-- Compliance & Audit tools scan your environment for resources that don’t meet standards:
+- Compliance and Audit tools scan your environment for resources that don’t meet standards:
     - Azure Policy
     - Blueprints
 - Automatic Updates to Standards across the whole cloud environment.